 Ensure your client is familiar with the meaning of different Bushfire Alerts levels and Fire Danger Ratings.
 This will help them determine when to trigger their Bushfire Survival Plan.

 Identify Neighbourhood Safer Places (NSP) close to the property and note their location in the Bushfire Survival Plan.
 NSPs are refuges of last resort in the event the Bushfire Survival Plan cannot be implemented.
-Consult the local fire authority for a list of
+Consult the local fire authority for a list of NSPs in the area.

 Keep outdoor combustibles to a minimum.
 Ensure dry foliage such as fallen leaves are cleared away, particularly from roofs and gutters.
 Trees overhanging buildings should be cut back where permitted.

 Swimming pools, water tanks and dams may serve as a vital water supply for firefighters.
 If your client has bulk water storage, display a Static Water Supply (SWS) sign at the property entrance.